This page lists government agencies with responsibilities for climate change and outlines their roles.

 Ministry for the Environment

-- provide advice to the Minister for Climate Change Issues on New Zealand’s greenhouse gas emission-reduction targets
+- provide advice to the Climate Change Minister on New Zealand’s greenhouse gas emission-reduction targets

 Other government agencies with climate change functions

 The EPA manages the administration of the NZ ETS including compliance, reporting and market information.
 It also operates the New Zealand Emission Unit Register.

 The Ministry of Transport leads work on biofuels, electric vehicles, other alternative fuels and technologies, and the energy efficiency of commercial fleets.

 The Ministry for Primary Industries contributes to government policy on climate change in a number of areas including: